ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>A chance of showers and thunderstorms before 4am, then showers and thunderstorms likely.
 Cloudy.
 Low around 59, with temperatures
          rising to around 63 overnight.
-North wind 3 to 7 mph.
+North wind around 7 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">